LinksTech/Pudu-3D/README.md

 ## Introduction

-The Pudu3d Duet Printer is a Cost optimized version of a Famous 3030 Printer
+The Pudu3d-X1 Printer is a Cost optimized version of a Famous 3030 Printer

 ## Planned Evolutions for the Project